before · during · after

 How to play

-Disasters: Through the Looking Glass is a 3-D board game about how disasters reveal and deepen social inequality.
+Disaster: Through the Looking Glass is a 3-D board game about how disasters reveal and deepen social inequality.
 Six chess pieces.
 Five card decks.
 One story you carry to the end.
 Play solo against AI, or invite up to five friends online.

 2–6players